Other Regional Work

 Priorities actions included:

-The City considered climate adaptation in different aspects of planning, as reflected in the myPG Plan and the Official Community Plan.
+The City considered climate adaptation in different aspects of planning, as reflected in its myPG Plan and the Official Community Plan.

 Youth and Watersheds

-FBC has helped lead several mentorship projects to connect young people with local watersheds and community groups.
+FBC helped lead several mentorship projects to connect young people with local watersheds and community groups.